an9wer/verice/README.md

 # Verice

-Scripts to manage linux server.
+Scripts to manage linux server, which only support archlinux now.

-Only support archlinux now, you can try it from [docker](docker).

 ## Usage

-Install:
+Install (then run command `me` to find more):

     make && make install

-After that, run command `me` to find more.
+You can also try it from [docker](docker).